-There is one census tract that in 2023 was identified as a Racially or Ethnically Concentrated Area of Poverty (R/ECAP)an Area of High Segregation and Poverty, as defined by the U.S. Department of Housing and Urban Development (HUD), in Central City East, South Columbia/East Early Avenue, and Duff and Buttonwillow neighborhoods (Figure 1L-8 Area of High Segregation and Poverty R/ECAPs).
+There is one census tract that in 2023 was identified as an Area of High Segregation and Poverty, as defined by the U.S. Department of Housing and Urban Development (HUD), in Central City East, South Columbia/East Early Avenue, and Duff and Buttonwillow neighborhoods (Figure 1L-8 Area of High Segregation and Poverty).
 This area includes four affordable housing complexes on the east side of the San Joaquin Valley Railroad.
 In contrast, Reedley does not contain any Racially Concentrated Areas of Affluence (RCAA).
 Data indicate that the White-identifying proportion of the population in Reedley has decreased and household income has risen since 2010 (see Section 2: Housing Needs Assessment, "Income Distribution" section).
 The incidence of poverty and the increasing predominance of communities of color suggests that the city offers some housing opportunities to this segment of the Fresno County population, or conversely, may not present as much of a barrier to accessing housing as other jurisdictions in the region.